CREATE A PERFECT ONE WEEK IN SWITZERLAND ITINERARY

 CONCLUSION: HOW TO CREATE AN EPIC 7-DAY SWITZERLAND ITINERARY

 Looking at this 7-day Switzerland itinerary, all stops are in the German-speaking areas of Switzerland.
-There are numerous extremely gorgeous places in the French- and Italian-speaking parts (like Montreux and Valle Verzasca).
-It might get hectic trying to visit all of the areas in a week.
+There are numerous gorgeous places in the French- and Italian-speaking parts (like Montreux and Valle Verzasca).
+However, it might get hectic trying to visit all of the areas in Switzerland in a week.

 Though the country is geographically small, there are so many places worth visiting that it is hard to see everything.
-However, one week in Switzerland should be a minimum, and it will allow you to see quite some places – ideally, you will have 10 days in Switzerland.
+However, 7 days in Switzerland should be a minimum, and it will allow you to see quite some areas – ideally, you will have 10 days in Switzerland.